nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/theme-customization.md

 {{#> callout type='warning'}}

 Note that we are making some improvements in themes and styling in general.
-The process to make contributions related to themes customization are subject to change until the release of the Web UI final version.
+The process to make contributions related to themes customization are subject to change until the release of a later Web UI version.

 {{/callout}}